-And yet, I can't stop watching it.
-I can't stop re-watching it.
-With all the sleaze and kills, I find it hard not to find a reason or two for me to like this film.
-For one, I do enjoy the quality of the film.
-Despite shot in a minimal budget, shining crystal clear in it's daylight burning witch scene, and being shot-on-video, the film looked polish, with awesomely made gore effects and even sporting a giallo inspired soundtrack.
-It took a lot of tribute to Argento's and Bava's candy-lens lighting and even the obscure camera angling and cinematography.
-With a running time of 70 plus minutes, it all happened in such a quick pace, and it bears no to little boring moments (that witch torture scene's a bit of a filler for me.
-I'm not a big fan of torture-erotic imagery.
-I prefer both to be separate) It has it's silly bits (girl hides under a tall table from her killer.
-Didn't end well obviously), some good tension and fair grit, it definitely had the art film feel to it, cartoonish in a devilish way.
-It also had a revelation of sorts in the near end that tackled the supernatural sensibilities from before.
-Random, but digestible.
+And yet, I can't stop watching this movie.
+I can't stop re-watching it, too.
+With all the crazy sleaze and kills, I just find it hard not to find a reason or two for me to like this film.
+For one, I do enjoy its production quality as despite being shot in a minimal budget, Last Caress (2011) simply looks polished, with awesome gore effects and an original giallo-inspired soundtrack, as well as a lot of Argento and Bava-inspired candy-lens lighting and obscure cinematography.
+With a running time of 70 plus minutes, it all happens in such a quick pace, it bears little to no boring moments to speak of.
+It has its silly bits (girl hides under a tall table from her killer.
+Didn't end well obviously), some good tension and a fair amount of grit, all done with an art film feel to it.
+Cartoonish in a devilish way.

 |Yeah, not into that all S&M crap.
 But y'all have fun, though!|

-1 female chest hacked open with cleaver, heart hacked
+1 female had her chest hacked open with cleaver, heart cleaved

-1 female pounded to death by the face with spiked glove
+1 female pounded to death with a spiked glove to the face

 1 female burned alive (flashback)

-1 male garroted with thin wire and nearly decapitated
+1 male garroted and nearly decapitated with piano wire

 1 male repeatedly clawed, throat cut